Skip to content

 Documentation

-3. Getting Started walks through worked tutorials (trials, data logging, RSVP, reaction times).
+3. Getting Started — worked tutorials: trials, data logging, RSVP streams, reaction times.
+[PDF]

 Background

-Goxpyriment relies on libsdl via the go-sdl3 bindings.
+Goxpyriment is written in Go and relies on the SDL3 library through the go-sdl3 bindings.

 License & citation